Metaswitch/clearwater-readthedocs/Clearwater DNS Usage.md

 *   fault-tolerance
 *   selecting the nearest site in a multi-site deployments, using latency-based routing.

 Clearwater also supports using DNS for identifying non-Clearwater nodes.
-In particular, it supports DNS for

-*   identifying SIP peers using NAPTR and SRV records, as described in [RFC 3263](http://tools.ietf.org/rfc/rfc3263.txt)
+In particular, it supports DNS for identifying SIP peers using NAPTR and SRV records, as described in [RFC 3263](http://tools.ietf.org/rfc/rfc3263.txt).
-*   identifying Diameter peers using NAPTR and SRV records, as described in section 5.2 of [RFC 3588](http://tools.ietf.org/rfc/rfc3588.txt).

 ## Requirements